Ignition

 • In check mode (ignition run --check), unguarded exec reports as "would change" since it's imperative.

-• unless can report ok when the guard shows the desired state is already met.
+• unless can report ok during apply when the precondition shows the desired state is already met.

 • onlyIf can also report ok, but that means the precondition failed and apply was skipped.